George Allen & Unwin

 In his Remembrancer, former Chairman Rayner Unwin traces the vicissitudes of his own time with the Company.
 It is a digressive and personal history, with reflections on the delights as well as the dangers of a style of publishing that is now fast vanishing.

-He particularly focusses on his memories of publishing famous authors including
+He particularly focuses on his memories of publishing famous authors including

 • JRR Tolkien